 - (c) Effect of Option Committee's Decision.
-All decisions, determinations and interpretations of the Option Committee shall be final and binding on all Optionees and any other holders of any Options granted under the Plan. - 5.
-Eligibility. - (a) Incentive Stock Options may be granted only to Employees.
-An Employee, who has been granted an Option may, if such Employee is otherwise eligible, is granted an additional Option or Options. - (b) The Plan shall not confer upon any Optionee any right with respect to continuation of employment with the Company nor shall it interfere in any way with Optionee's right or the Company's right to terminate Optionee's employment at any time. - Term of Plan.
-The Plan shall become effective upon by the adoption by the Option Committee and the approval by the shareholders of the Company as described in Section 17 of the Plan.
-It shall continue in effect for a term described in Section 17 of the Plan.
-It shall continue in effect for a term of ten (10) years unless sooner terminated under Section 13 of the Plan.
+All decisions, determinations -----and interpretations of the Option Committee shall be final and binding - and interpretations of the Option Committee shall be final and binding on all Optionees and any other holders of any Options granted under the Plan. - 5.
+Eligibility.

-7. Term of Option.
-The term of each Option shall be ten (10) years from the date of grant thereof or such shorter term as may be provided in the Stock Option Agreement.
+- (a) Incentive Stock Options may be granted only to Employees.
+An Employee, who has been granted an Option may, if such Employee is otherwise eligible, is granted an additional Option or Options. - (b) The Plan shall not confer upon any Optionee any right with respect to continuation of employment with the Company nor shall it interfere in any way with Optionee's right or the Company's right to terminate Optionee's employment at any time. - 6.
+Term of Plan.
+The Plan shall become effective upon by the adoption by the date of grant thereof or such shorter term as may be provided in the Stock Option Agreement.
 However, in the case of an Option granted to an Optionee who, at the time the Option is granted, owns stock representing more than ten percent (10%) of the voting power of all classes of stock of the Company or any Parent or Subsidiary, the term of the Option shall be five (5) years from the date of grant thereof or such shorter time as may be provided in the Stock Option Agreement.